Best MCP Servers for AI Agents in 2026

 - -Requires a Brave Search API key (free tier available but rate-limited)

-- -No deep content extraction — returns snippets, not full page content
+- -No deep content extraction, so it returns snippets rather than full page text

 Real-World Use Cases